Shittuking/telos-docs/docs/learn/defi_guide/staking_sTLOS.md

 - Please stake several smaller positions and monitor behaviour
 - Unstake several smaller positions
 - wait some minutes and unstake further positions
-- Claim earlier positions when matured, all should be claimed excepted those that are not matured, yet
+- Claim earlier positions when matured, all should be claimed except those that are not matured, yet

 ### Why stake TLOS for sTLOS?
-- Staked sTLOS helps you put your staked TLOS to work in Defi and explore additional yield opportunities.
+- Staked TLOS helps you put your TLOS to work in Defi and explore additional yield opportunities.
 - Helps lock TVL on EVM enabling more attraction for investors and Dapps building on Telos.

 >   Disclaimer: Having sTLOS on the tEVM does not allow you to vote in governance processes (including block producers and worker proposals) - these are limited to the native network.
 Stake on Native to participate in Defi.
 Stake on EVM for receipt token and more yield opportunties.
 It's simple ask yourself this question: why am I staking?
 What is my defi play(have a plan), as there is a 3-5 day locking period.

 ## Prerequisites

 You can easily create a new account on Metamask or utilize an existing tEVM account when staking to sTLOS.
-In case you have never used tEVM before with your Telos native account, following guide will assist you to get started using to create a tEVM account using the [TLOS_Webwallet](https://wallet.telos.net/).
+In case you have never used tEVM before with your Telos native account, the following guide will assist you to get started by creating a tEVM account using the [TLOS_Webwallet](https://wallet.telos.net/).

 In order to stake TLOS on EVM following pre-requisites are required: